allenkim/dns-resolver/README.md

 # DNS Resolver
-DNS resolver with simple capabiliies written in C
+DNS resolver with simple capabiliies written in Python